priyankt68/website/content/blog/gopherconindia_2017_experience.md

 2. Problem definition and why you’re solving it. -  Mention the core of the problem and reasons for solving it.
 3. How we’re solving - Details on how we're going to solve it.

-I highly recommend everyone to read his blog -
+I highly recommend everyone to read his [blog](https://www.goinggo.net/2017/01/develop-your-design-philosophy.html)

 ## Key Talks